neuerituale/PageTableNext/README.md

 ### Styling
 #### Variant 1:
-Copy your style file into the folder ```/site/templates/PageTableNext/content.css``` or set a symlink to your style file- symlink content.css
+Copy your style file into the folder ```/site/templates/PageTableNext/content.css``` or set a symlink to your style file.

 ```shell
 cd site/templates/PageTableNext/